exilon/QuickLogger/README.md

     - **AsStrings:** Returns a TStringList containing all log item entries.
     - **AsString:** Returns a string containing all log item entries.
     - **Enabled:** Enables/disables receive logging.

+- **Quick.Logger.Provider.Telegram:** Send log as a message to public/private Telegram channel.
+(You need token of a bot in this channel)

+    Properties:

+    - **LogLevel:** Log level that your provider accepts.
+    - **EventTypeNames:** Every eventtype has a customizable text you can change to be reflected in your logs.
+    - **SendLimits:** Defines max number of emails sent by day, hour, minute or second.
+    - **TimePrecission:** If true, shows date and time and milliseconds in log entries.
+    - **ChannelName:** Name of channel to send messages.
+If its a private channel, ChannelName will be an Id.
+QuickLogger can get this Id automatically if bot has sent a message to this channel first.
+You can get it with this request https://api.telegram.org/bot<token>/getUpdates
+	- **ChannelType:** Private or Public channel.
+    - **BotToken:** Telegram bot token key.
+    - **Enabled:** Enables/disables receive logging.

+- **Quick.Logger.Provider.Slack:** Send log as a message to public/private Slack channel.

+    Properties:

+    - **LogLevel:** Log level that your provider accepts.
+    - **EventTypeNames:** Every eventtype has a customizable text you can change to be reflected in your logs.
+    - **SendLimits:** Defines max number of emails sent by day, hour, minute or second.
+    - **TimePrecission:** If true, shows date and time and milliseconds in log entries.
+    - **ChannelName:** Name of channel to send messages.
+    - **UserName:** Name included as sender.
+    - **WebHookURL:** Webhook with permissions to send to the channel. https://api.slack.com/incoming-webhooks
+    - **Enabled:** Enables/disables receive logging.

+- **Quick.Logger.Provider.ADODB:** Saves log to ADO database (MSSQL, MSAccess, etc..).

+    Properties:

+    - **LogLevel:** Log level that your provider accepts.
+    - **EventTypeNames:** Every eventtype has a customizable text you can change to be reflected in your logs.
+    - **SendLimits:** Defines max number of emails sent by day, hour, minute or second.
+    - **TimePrecission:** If true, shows date and time and milliseconds in log entries.
+    - **DBConfig:** Database config.
+    - **ConnectionString:** Alternativelly, you can specify a connectionstring directly.
+    - **FieldsMapping:** Customizes your log fields, mapping each log field with its corresponding database field.
+    - **Enabled:** Enables/disables receive logging.

 ### Optional output: